Using the Dynamic Application Builder

 The Username and Password fields are not required.
 You should only populate these fields if authentication is required.
 Otherwise, leave them blank.

-2. Toggle on (green) to confirm you are providing credentials for a device or API endpoint, and that you are not using a production system of SL1.
+3. Toggle on (blue) to confirm you are providing credentials for a device or API endpoint, and that you are not using a production system of SL1.

 Creating a Dynamic Application